-- Copy your Wordpress Files from your current directory to the document root directory created for your subdomain.
-The root directory usually is the same name as the subdomain that was created.
-Also, click in the folder that contains your WordPress installation and copy the .htaccess file.
-This file needs to reside in the same location where you have copied your WordPress files or at the root of the new location.
-The .htaccess file may contain important references to your current Wordpress installation.
+- Copy the .htaccess file.
+This file needs to reside in the same location you have copied your WordPress files or at the root of the new location.
+The .htaccess file may contain important references to your current WordPress installation.
 Depending on your installation setup, you may need to look for this file in the root of the account.
 For example, InMotion Hosting normally uses a document root of “public_html.”
 Check this location for the .htaccess file if you did not find one in the original installation location for your WordPress site.

-- Create a database This will be used to separate the test site from your main site.
-If you use the same database for the test site, the live site will reflect the changes that are made on the test site.
-Importing the existing database to the test site database will prevent this.
+- Create a database.
+This will be used to separate the test site from your main site.
+If you use the same database for the test site, the live site will reflect made on the test site.
+Using a new test site database prevents this.

 - Import your Database to the new database you created.

-- Configure the Test Wordpress wp-config.php file for the test site.
-This needs to be done or the test site will use the main Wordpress site database.
+- Configure the Test WordPress wp-config.php file for the test site.
+This ensures it uses the new database.

 - Change the site and home URL for the test site to the test subdomain to update the WordPress database.